 When it comes to boilers, not many people are educated about how they work.
-It is not until you need a boiler repair in Chicago that you are interested in learning more about how the operate.
+It is not until you need a boiler repair in Chicago that you are interested in learning more about how they operate.
 At Deljo Heating and Cooling, we provide the Chicagoland area with heating and cooling solutions for even the most unexpected situations!
 Before winter hits in full effect, here is some more information about how boilers work and the different kinds that may be in your home.

 What is a Boiler?

 Don’t take your boiler for granted!
-This is an appliance that is responsible for heating your home’s water for reasons including cooking, showering and central heating.
-There are different kinds of energy that are used to run boilers, including wood, coal, oil, natural gas and resistance heating elements.
+This is an appliance that is responsible for heating your home’s water for reasons including cooking, showering, and central heating.
+There are different kinds of energy that are used to run boilers, including wood, coal, oil, natural gas, and resistance heating elements.

 Types of Boilers

 Generally speaking, there are three different types of boilers that your house or apartment may utilize.
-The three types include a combination boiler, a system boiler and a standard boiler.
+The three types include a combination boiler, a system boiler, and a standard boiler.
 Here are some of the differences between the three:

-- System boilers: System boilers are composed of a cylinder that stores hot water, however, the majority of both heating and hot water systems are built into the actual boiler, making it easy to install.
+System boilers are composed of a cylinder that stores hot water, however, the majority of both heating and hot water systems are built into the actual boiler, making it easy to install.
 Plus, system boilers are compatible with solar water heating systems!